top of page

 Where I Am From and Who I Am

-I do not fit neatly anywhere.
-My body, my history, my craft all refuse tidy categories.
+I do not fit neatly anywhere: I have worked on stagge and off, behind the scenes and front of house.
+My body, my history, my craft all refuse tidy categories too.
 I am a multidisciplinary artist, producer, and cultural worker.
 I am multiethnic and queer.
 I have lived high above the waves toasting champagne and I have stood in grocery lines calculating the price of necessity.
-Through every cycle, I have stayed hungry, hopeful, and stubbornly committed to art.
+Through every cycle, every job-- I have stayed hungry, hopeful, and stubbornly committed to art.

 Why I Create

 I believe art is a form of radical healing.
-It is where ideas become flesh and courage becomes contagious.
-It is why I am here.
+It is where ideas become action and courage becomes contagious.

 I want to make work that invites people to return to themselves.
 To feel alive.
 To think freely.
 To laugh loudly.
 To challenge what they inherited.
-I want art that destabilizes the script and offers a new stage on which to stand.
+Art that feels like an impassioned kiss, a hateful blow, a shocking win--I want art that transforms us.
+I want art that reaffirms our status as living beings.

 The Journey That Shaped Me

 I am Tejana by birthright and a citizen of the world by design.
-Before New York, I spent five years in motion.
-A solo pilgrimage across continents, surviving by my wits and my craft.
+Before New York, I spent five years in motion: backpacking Europe and driving across North America in an old beat up Honda CR-V. A solo pilgrimage across continents, surviving by my wits and my craft.
 I wrote, performed, directed, threw parties, and stirred the pot wherever I landed.
-I practiced being unafraid.
+I practiced both being unafraid and culturally sensitive.

 Cities that have claimed parts of my heart: Tokyo, Taos, Paris, Glasgow, Distrito Federal.
-And always Houston, where this all started.
-At eighteen, the Alley Theatre commissioned my first play.
-A tiny thunderclap that echoed across Texas.
-That was when I realized I could build worlds.
+And always Houston, where this all started: at eighteen, the Alley Theatre commissioned my first play.
+They paid me, a high schooler, to WRITE!
+It was a stunning affirmation, and it clued me in on my potential to live by my dreams.

 I earned my BA in Creative Writing at the University of Houston and leapt into global performance, gallery work, and film.
 Later, I shaped artists’ journeys at a National Parks residency program in Massachusetts.
-Then came New York.
-I earned my MA in Arts Administration at Columbia University Teachers College in 2023.
+Then at last came New York.
+I worked as a luxury stylist, off-Broadway producer, & earned my MA in Arts Administration at Columbia University Teachers College.
 I grew sharper.
 Bolder.
 More aligned.

 What I Carry With Me

 I was named after my maternal great grandmother, a reminder that lineage is a living force.
-My grandparents were salt-of-the-earth farmers who taught me that creation is labor and love braided together.
+My grandparents were salt-of-the-earth farmers whose journeys taught me that creation is labor and love braided together.

 "People say, 'I didn't ask to be born.'
 I think we did, and that's why we're here.
 We are here, and we have to do something nurturing that we respect, before we go." -Toni Morrison